RashIslam/TipTop-Service/README.md

 The following **additional** features are implemented:

+- [ ] Dividing the bill across multiple people
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Rounding the bill up to the nearest digit

 ## Video Walkthrough